Hiranumabashi Station

 Hiranumabashi Station (平沼橋駅, Hiranumabashi-eki) is a passenger railway station located in Nishi-ku, Yokohama, Japan, operated by the private railway operator Sagami Railway (Sotetsu).

 Lines

-Hiranumabashi Station is served by the Sagami Railway Main Line, and lies 0.9 kilometers from the starting point of the line at Yokohama Station.
+Hiranumabashi Station is served by the Sotetsu Main Line, and lies 0.9 kilometers from the starting point of the line at Yokohama Station.

 Station layout

 The station consists of a single island platform serving two tracks.

-The tracks of the Yokosuka Line and Tōkaidō Main Line run immediately adjacent Hiranumabashi Station.
+The tracks of the Yokosuka Line and Tōkaidō Main Line run immediately adjacent Hiranumabashi Station, however these lines do not serve the station.